If you want a pool in your backyard without having to spend tens of thousands of dollars, you may be considering purchasing an above ground pool.

 If you've had a pool liner for a few years, you may start to notice this type of damage.
 Check the edges of your current pool liner to see if it seems rough or damaged.

 One component of above ground pool liners that has grown in popularity in recent years is the various aesthetic benefits associated with some of the current options.
 Gone are the days that a pool liner was a simple vinyl material that looked quite plain.
 Now, pool liners mimic the same features that you find in an in-ground pool.

-You can choose between a variety of finishes and textures to give your above ground swimming pool a unique feel!
+You can choose between a variety of finishes and textures, and even size to give your above ground swimming pool a unique feel!
 For those who decide to go the extra distance and build a platform around their above ground pool, the right liner can be the icing on the cake.

 How to Replace an Above Ground Pool Liner

 If you're wondering how to install an above ground pool liner, it's critical to make sure that you do it the right way.
-You should always follow the instructions provided by the pool liner manufacturer.
-You can also contact an installation team if you're too apprehensive about installing the pool liner yourself.
+You should always follow the instructions provided by the manufacturer.
+You can also contact an installation team if you need help and if you're too apprehensive about installing it yourself.

 It's also important to remember that some pool liners may feel too tight when you first install them.
 However, the nature of expandable pool liners means they often stretch as they heat up or fill up.

 Another critical component that you need to keep in mind when you're purchasing a pool liner is the warranty that's included with the product.
 Repairs should be free for a year or more.
 As with any investment, it's critical to make sure that you're insured against potential issues with it.
 Many of the top pool liners will provide you with an extended warranty that covers manufacturing issues.

 Still, it's essential to keep in mind that this won't protect you from other issues associated with owning a pool liner.
 If you don't take care of your it, or someone breaks it, a warranty won't cover you for the cost.

 Verdict: Invest in Your Pool Liner This Summer